electron/electron/docs/api/web-contents.md

 * `...args` any[]

-Send an asynchronous message to a specific frame in a renderer process via `channel`, you can also send arbitrary arguments.
-Arguments will be serialized in JSON internally and hence no functions or prototype chain will be included.
+Send an asynchronous message to a specific frame in a renderer process via `channel`.
+Arguments will be serialized as JSON internally and as such no functions or prototype chains will be included.

 The renderer process can handle the message by listening to `channel` with the [`ipcRenderer`](ipc-renderer.md) module.